GENI-NSF/geni-portal/README-packaging.md

 The geni-portal distribution includes the information needed to build an rpm package.
 In order to build the package you must first install the rpm packaging tools.
-On CentOS 6 and 7, the tools can be installed with the following commands:
+On CentOS 7, the tools can be installed with the following commands:

 ```